tawi1/DotsTrafficCity/docs/source/fcg.rst

 Editor Blocks
 ------------

-Road segments are connected with prefab blocks in the `Editor`.
+:ref:`Road segments <roadSegment>` are connected with pregenerated prefab blocks in the `Editor`.

 #.
 Select `Runtime Blocks` type.
 #.
 Generate blocks like in `Runtime blocks` tutorial.
 #.
 Switch back to `Editor Blocks` type.
 #.
-Press the `Generate` button after each city generation using `FCG`.
+Press the `Generate` button after each city generation made by `Fantastic City Generator`.

 Runtime Blocks
 ------------